Narly2/Fizzbuzzgame/README.md

 FizzBuzz Game in C++

-A multithreaded FizzBuzz game implemented in C++ with customizable player names divisor numbers.
+A multithreaded FizzBuzz game implemented in C++ with customizable player names and divisor numbers.

 Description
 This project implements a FizzBuzz game with enhancements for multiple players and message display.